Emi-GitHub/Uno-React-Redux/README.md

 Delete player
 Edit player
 <li>Quiz</li>
-Here you can find my linkedin and github
+here you can test your knowledge of uno
 </ul>

 ## Home page